Home Travel NPS States NPS Types

 NPS Image

 6/14/2021 We headed to Lowell and parked in a garage, then walked over to near the Concord River at the Lower Locks on the Pawtucket Canal for a great view of a lock, canal, and spillway, with a large structure overhead.
-This is part of the Lowell Locks and Canals Historic District NHL (and in the Lowell NHP).
+This is part of the Lowell Locks and Canals Historic District NHL (and in the Lowell NHP [and on the Lowell Canal Heritage NRT]).
 The Historic District includes all of Lowell’s 5.6-mile canal system, associated dams, locks, gatehouses, millyards, and corporation boardinghouses.

 Where exactly am I?